takidean/tennis-scorer/README.md

                     if (!isDeuce) {
                         logger.info("{} is winner", key);
                     }

-                    /*
-                    We can add here also a logger for deuce status but not indicated in the requirement if (isDeuce) {
+                    //We can add here also a logger for deuce status but not indicated in the requirement if (isDeuce) {
                         logger.info("deuce");
                     }
-                    */

                 } else {
                     logger.info("{} is advantage", key);
                     isDeuce = false;